kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-workload-apigateway.md

 This tutorial shows how to expose an unsecured instance of the HttpBin service or an unsecured sample Function and call their endpoints.

-   > **WARNING:** Exposing a workload to the outside world causes a potential security vulnerability, so tread carefully.
+   > **CAUTION:** Exposing a workload to the outside world causes a potential security vulnerability, so tread carefully.
 In a production environment, always secure the workload you expose with [OAuth2](./apix-05-expose-and-secure-workload-oauth2.md) or [JWT](./apix-08-expose-and-secure-workload-jwt.md).

 ## Prerequisites